Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

  - **Urban design**: Street network indicators (see Lesson 6 and examples from `here <https://github.com/gboeing/osmnx-examples/tree/master/notebooks>`__)

-Structure of the final report
+Structure of the final report (urban indicators)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the assignment you should follow traditional structure of scientific article (conduct a *"mini-study"*) where you should provide: